zacgeis/udacity-deep-learning/notes.md

 - Generally for a fully connected network, 3 hidden layers works the best.
 - 50 - 200 is usually a good embedding size.

+### CGAN Project

+- If you are having trouble getting the generator loss below the descriminator loss, you can either increase the depth of the generator, decrease the depth of the descriminator, or weaken the descriminator via a higher learning rate.

 ### Cheat Sheets

 http://www.souravsengupta.com/cds2016/lectures/Savov_Notes.pdf